FXDxx/Machine-Learning/README.md

 # Machine-Learning

-This repository contains the code from repository Machine-Learning-From-Scratch by AssemblyAI-Community
+This repository contains the codes from repository Machine-Learning-From-Scratch by AssemblyAI-Community